JordanCWard/SQL/README.md

 178. Weather observation station

-Query the two cities in STATION with the shortest and longest CITY names, as well as their respective lengths (i.e.: number of characters in the name).
-If there is more than one smallest or largest city, choose the one that comes first when ordered alphabetically.

 ``` sql
 -- Select the city or cities with the shortest and longest names from the station table
 -- Includes ties if multiple cities share the same shortest or longest length